insideout10/wordlift-docs/docs/shortcodes.rst

     [wl_geomap width=... height=... global=...]

 .. image:: /images/wordlift-shortcodes-geomap.png
-Displays Place entities on a map.
-Each Place has its own marker with a popup containing thumbnail and link.
+The Geomap widget displays "Place" entities on a map.
+Each Place has its own marker with a popup containing a thumbnail and links of the place.

 width
     *(optional)* Width of the geomap.
 Can be expressed in pixels or percentages (e.g. *120px* or *70%*).